 Read on for a description of each coffee flavour, followed by pricing details and information on other hot drinks available from ALDI.

-ALDI offers a wide range of products said to be organic, including pasta sauce, tea, milk, yoghurt and indeed, coffee.
-Its Expressi Organic coffee capsules are certified Fairtrade and are claimed to support fairer trading conditions and opportunities for producers in developing countries to invest in their business and communities for a sustainable future.
+ALDI offers a wide range of products claimed to be organic, including pasta sauce, tea, milk, yoghurt and indeed, coffee.
+Its Expressi Organic coffee capsules are certified Fairtrade and are stated to support more fair trading conditions and opportunities for producers in developing countries to invest in their business and communities for a sustainable future.

 - Intensity Rating: 8

 Expressi Calabrese is ALDI’s most intense coffee capsule flavour.
-It’s stated to be a rich, dark roasted coffee with notes of dark chocolate – and a hint of pepper.
-It also has a creamy, smooth texture and unique intense body that have been created with carefully selected Robusta from Asia and Arabica from South America, according to ALDI.
+It’s stated to be a rich, dark roasted coffee with notes of dark chocolate and a hint of pepper.
+It’s also described to have a creamy, smooth texture and unique intense body that has been created both with Robusta from Asia and Arabica from South America, according to ALDI.

 - Intensity Rating: 13

 Still in the high intensity coffee range, Expressi Abruzzo is said to be a robust, dark roast coffee with smoky cocoa and roasted notes.
-It’s also boasted to offer a full, creamy body.
+It’s also claimed to provide a full, creamy body.
 It’s blended from Asian and South American Arabicas and premium washed Robusta.